rizqidjamaluddin/Has/README.md

 // $messages would contain:
 [
-  'user' => [
+  "user": [
-    'TooShort' => "String 'a' is shorter than the minimum of 2" ],
+    "TooShort" => "String 'a' is shorter than the minimum of 2" ],
-  'email' => [
+  "email": [
-    'TooShort' => "String 'e.com' is shorter than the minimum of 10", 'BadFormat' => "'e.com' is not a valid email address" ]
+    "TooShort" => "String 'e.com' is shorter than the minimum of 10", "BadFormat" => "'e.com' is not a valid email address" ]
 ]